 Test example definition

 To explain tracking by recording, we’ll record a click on a UI element in the Test database of the Ranorex Studio Demo Application.

 The Test database tab in the demo application.

 Track by recording

-Now let’s see how track by recording actually works.
+Now let’s see how tracking by recording actually works.

-Start the demo application and select the test database working environment
+Start the demo application and click the Test database tab.

-Start Ranorex Studio and open a new test solution with a meaningful name
+Start Ranorex Studio and create a new blank solution.

-- Ranorex recognizes if a UI-element is involved more than once and then re-uses already identified repository item(s)
+- Ranorex Studio recognizes when a UI element is used more than once and then reuses the corresponding repository item.